andy5995/vs-fltk/docs/faq.md

 ## Technical details

-> How does the rendering work?
+### How does the rendering work?

 It is a process in two stages for each component:

 - The first pass checks for all resources needed and scripts to compile.
 These sub-tasks are added to a pool and run in parallel.
 If cached, these results are retrieved.
-If cacheable, they are stored after computation.
+If cache-able, they are stored after computation.
 - Once all resources for a component are resolved, the UI tree is constructed visiting the XML again with a depth-first pass.

 At the end of this process the XML is freed.